|

 personal examination of our campus community and local empowerment

 resources.
-Using colored markers and pens, students are encouraged
+Using colored markers and pens, students are

-meaning.
-Information on the Earth
+educational, and community meaning.
+Information on the

-Ethics Spring Speech Contest, joining MDC Debate, and
+Earth Ethics Spring Speech Contest, joining MDC Debate, and

 support offered by the Communication Arts Center will be available